How to start an online dating business

 We are rapidly becoming a nation of single people.
 The well-documented rise in cases of separation and divorce is lining the pockets of lawyers, and is also providing a growing market for the online dating site.
 According to a reports, the majority of people in the UK are single and the online dating industry is turning over thousands.

 Finding love or friendship online is becoming increasingly popular for a generation of people too busy to find partners on their own.
 This adds up to a very satisfying and viable business opportunity which, as an added advantage, can be set up on a shoestring from your home – with just a computer for company.

 What is a dating website?

-The modern dating site is, essentially, the successor to old-fashion dating agencies, which matched up members using interviews, profiling and special networking events.
+The modern dating site is, essentially, the successor to old-fashioned dating agencies, which matched up members using interviews, profiling and special networking events.
 Whereas the old agencies often did a lot of the searching for their members, meeting new clients before hand-picking their potential matches, the modern site allows users to do all the work, searching a database of other members and arranging meetings themselves.

 In addition to the established market leaders, match.com and US-based eHarmony, the online dating sector comprises a number of niche sites, including FitnessSingles for health and exercise fanatics, Lovestruck for busy city professionals, and Uniform Singles, which is tailored to people in the military and emergency services – and those with a uniform fetish.